cgalli/ATMOS_6910_2018/lecture10.md

 # Functions and code design

-**There is no one right way to deisgn software and write code.** And because there is rarely one right way to solve a problem or task, the design of programs take many shapes.
+**There is no one right way to design software and write code.** And because there is rarely one right way to solve a problem or task, the design of programs take many shapes.
 The language used in developing programs will often influence the style used.

-When we refer to desciptors like "good" and "bad" ways of writing code, what we often mean is how efficient, or simple, or readable is the code.
+When we refer to descriptors like "good" and "bad" ways of writing code, what we often mean is how efficient, or simple, or readable is the code.

 There are plenty of books, blogs, evangelists, tweeters, and more who proclaim The proper way to design software.
 All of them are right, and all of them are wrong.